updated 14 May 2014

 4) Because of the advantages listed above students of Greek tend to do very well indeed on such pre-graduate and professional exams as the GRE (grad school), MCAT (med school), and LSAT (law school).

-The third semester (2001) typically concentrates on Homer (specific books TBA), and the fourth on authors such as Plato, Herodotus and Demosethenes.
+The third semester (2001) typically concentrates on Homer or Greek tragedy (specific books TBA), and the fourth on authors such as Plato, Herodotus and Demosethenes.
 Second and third-year Greek students meet together, with the readings alternating each year in order to avoid overlap.